Gondolas in Venice

 Best places to stay in Cannaregio

-Ca’ due Leoni – small and friendly local hotel overlooking a private campiello (Venice’s square), in a lovely location close to the station and the Ghetto yet away from crowds and noise.
+Ca’ due Leoni (budget) – small and friendly local hotel overlooking a private campiello (Venice’s square), in a lovely location close to the station and the Ghetto yet away from crowds and noise.

 Friendly welcome, clean rooms and nice breakfast served in room or in the outdoor patio, the hotel has some bigger accessible rooms on the ground floor that make it perfect for most travelers.
 This is our go-to address in Venice for a good value for money + local feel stay.